 The summer of 1985 found Northern Gases bursting at the seams.
 A larger office with a self-service showroom was added followed by a further expansion of that building in 1993 for the high-pressure gas and liquid cylinder filling.
 The expansion was not contained to only Pierceton; in 1988 Northern Gases returned to Warsaw and opened a satellite store to better serve the market.
 Overwhelming acceptance of this satellite facility brought construction of a new, larger store in 1998 to take care of the growing Warsaw area.

 Northern Gases carried on with internal expansions and growth of product lines and employees over the years.
 To this day, Northern Gases has extended their service area throughout Northern Indiana, Michigan and Illinois with delivery trucks on the road daily.
 Northern Gases has access to national suppliers and services several industries from large organizations with bulk gases to equipment and supplies for the local welder.
 They still manufacture acetylene as well as fill cylinders for argon, nitrogen, oxygen, carbon dioxide, mixed gases, propylene, and propane.

-Dick Trump, who started his family’s future on May 19, 1939, passed away in July 1991.
+Dick Trump, who started his family’s future on May 19, 1939, passed away in July of 1991.
 Northern Gases continues on with the success that was fostered through Dick’s dedication.
 The second and third generation of Trump’s, to this day, remain committed to the values of service and quality at Northern Gases with the support of their mother, Marie.